2021 CHADD Awards

 Shirelle F. Pearson

 When Shirelle F. Pearson sought resources to support her son, who was diagnosed with ADHD, she found CHADD quite valuable, and she considers the organization a significant part of his success today.
 In 2014, she accepted the role of treasurer for the CHADD Nassau County chapter, and she became the chapter coordinator in 2018.
 The chapter has grown exponentially, reaching well beyond its Nassau County roots to extend resources and tools to other chapters nationwide as well as Canada and China.
-In May 2021, Pearson became a member of CHADD’s diversity, equality, and inclusion committee.
+In May 2021, Pearson became a member of CHADD’s diversity, equity, and inclusion committee.
 She is a graduate of the ADHD Parent Coach Academy, earning a professional ADHD parent coach designation in July 2021.

 A lifelong learner and critical thinker who believes that collaboration is the best way to build a strong village that elevates everyone, her mantra is “Mindful kindness matters most.”
 Pearson earned her BBA from Adelphi University, her MBA from Dowling College, and her Group Benefits Associate Certificate from the International Foundation of Employee Benefit Plans in partnership with the Wharton School of the University of Pennsylvania.
 Her crowning achievement is the role of doting mother to her two sons, Torrell and Devyn, 26 and 20 years old respectively.